Cheat Sheet / 60s read|Updated 24 Jun 2026

 Tech debt costs $33K to $55K per engineer per year, before incidents and compounding.

-Stripe and McKinsey measured 25-42% of engineering time spent on tech debt.
+Stripe measured engineers spending about a third of the week on technical debt: 13.5 of 41 hours, rising to 17.3 hours once all maintenance is counted.
 At median US salaries that is roughly the cost of a junior engineer per senior engineer, every year.
 This page gives you the answer in 60 seconds.
 The calculator and the research live next door.

 Calculate your exact number ->See the full research